PeterVranken/comFramework/excelExporter/samples/columnWise/readMe.md

 properly set.
 Please refer to the installation notes of excelExporter for details.

-excelExporter generates the Java source code output\nameGenerator.java.
+excelExporter generates the Java source code output\NameGenerator.java.
 The Java source code can be compiled with the script output\javac.cmd and the compiled code can be launched with the other script output\nameGenerator.cmd.
 (These two scripts are fixed part of the sample